 3. Education Abroad Credit Approval Form.
 Read the instructions first.
 Separate guidelines are available for Rome and Oxford.
 On the credit approval form, students will list the courses they intend to take abroad, including several back-ups.
 All proposed courses must fit into the student's tracking sheet, and each requires a signature from the appropriate CUA official: the Departmental Advising Coordinator's signature for courses in the student's major or minor, and the Transfer Coordinator's signature for distribution and free electives.
 Both the Advising Coordinator and the Transfer Coordinator must also sign the bottom of the form.

-4. Academic Transcript showing your coursework to date along with the current cumulative GPA at the time of application.
-Please check the program web page to see whether official transcript is necessary or whether an unofficial transcript printed from Cardinal Station is acceptable.
-Non-CUA applicants must submit an official transcript.
+4. Official Academic Transcript showing your coursework to date along with the current cumulative GPA at the time of application.

 5. Application Fee.
 A $100 non-refundable application fee must accompany your application.
 Payment methods include cash, check (payable to "CUA") or credit card.
 Please bring payment directly to CUAbroad in McMahon 111.
 Be sure to provide your phone number and note the program for which you are applying.